 Humans follow the conversation and understand the meaning of the words spoken.
 As a result, they spell words to fit the setting even when several words could sound the same.

-Humans understand different accents and thus can understand the differences between them.
-Different accents have different spellings for various words, and only a human can get understand this immediately and work accordingly.
+Humans come up with the accents thus they can understand them.
+Different accents have different spellings for various words, and only a human can get this immediately and work accordingly.

-7. Dialects & Slang
+6. Dialects & Slang

-8. Punctuation & Grammar
+7. Punctuation & Grammar